-In West Tamar Council area, Health Care and Social Assistance is the largest employer, generating 941 local jobs in 2017/18.
+In the West Tamar Council area, Health Care and Social Assistance is the largest employer, generating 985 local jobs in 2018/19.

-By comparing the number of jobs in each industry sector to a regional benchmark, you can clearly see the structure of Northern Tasmania Region's economy.
+By comparing the number of jobs in each industry sector to a regional benchmark, you can clearly see the structure of the West Tamar Council area's economy.
 This can be done by directly comparing the area to its benchmark, or by using a location quotient to look at the relative size of industries.

 Estimated total employment by industry should not be considered as a "Full-Time Equivalent" measure as different industries will have different ratios of part-time and full time employees.
 Full-time employment by industry statistics are also available.

 To see how employment is distributed across the area, see the Employment locations section and to see where people come from to work in these industries, these data should be viewed in conjunction with Workers place of residence by industry data.

 More granular sub-categories for each industry sector are available in the Employment by industry (Census) counts.
 While Census figures undercount employment they do provide a more detailed picture of the specific industries operating in the area.